|

 "It must be your decision, my lord," said Fingolfin.

-"Lord Caranthir is right," he said, after a moment's
+"Lord Caranthir is right," said Legolas, after a moment's

-thought, "we must avoid compromising the ceremony any further.
+thought, "we must avoid tainting the rite any further.
+Do

 Angaráto quietly, before the banquet, take it.
 Now I suggest

-The final part of the rite began officially at eight o'clock
+The final part of the Harvest Ceremony began officially at eight

-when Legolas led Eowyn into the banqueting hall.
-Several of the
+o'clock, when Legolas led Eowyn into the banqueting hall.
+Several

-guests clapped their hands as he seated her on the throne beside
+of the guests clapped their hands as he seated her on the throne

 Angaráto and his daughter were sitting together, at the